libreobjet/open-guide/en/GLOSSARY.md

 >  Stands for Free/Libre Open Source Software.
 Software which has a  viewable, modifiable source.
 It can be modified and redistributed.
 −[Libre Graphics Magazine](http://libregraphicsmag.com/ )

-Since  free software is often associated with gratis, the "libre" french word  is prefered.
+Since free software is often associated with gratis, the _libre_ French word is preferred.
 Open source and free/libre being similar but the later cares about ethics and philosophy behind it.

 #### Free/libre software
 > A term describing software which is made available under licenses permitting users to not only run it, but to examine its code, redistribute it and modify it.